stat545ubc-2023/assignment-b3-SidneySaint/README.md

 On Tab 1, containing older (c.
 1973) crime and population-density data, a plot of the murder incidence, by the assault incidence in each US state in 1973.
 Users can toggle a slider on the UI (user interface) to filter the states whose data appear in that plot based on what percent of their population lives in urban areas.
 The same is true for a data table of the violent crime data.
 Updates: 3 new reactive maps in a side panel.
 They show the 1973 murder rate, assault rate, and population density overlayed on each state on the map; reactive in that these metrics will not be indicated on any given state on the maps if their population density isn't within the user-defined range (via slider).

 Tab 2 indicates 2015 violent crime and population density data: a side panel displays maps of (i) county-level population estimates from 2015 US census data and (ii) concentrations of murder incidents ('hotspots') in select major urban US cities.
 The incidents whose locations are plotted in the latter are searchable in a data table in the main frame (it contains the individual records from 2015 of murders in Chicago, Detroit, Fort Worth, Kansas City, Los Angeles, Louisville, New York, Tucson, and Virginia Beach from the Crime Open Database).

+ :exclamation:
+ Please be patient with this tab (#2; on line or local).
+On my side, it *takes around 1-2 minutes for the UI to load* (the reactive table contains ~ 2000 rows and I think it slows things down).

 **Data Sources**